-For nursing majors taking clinical courses, the costs of uniforms, annual physical examinations, assessment supplies, malpractice insurance, standardized tests, NCLEX Review, professional association fees and a $65.00 charge per semester hour of clinical work are in addition to the standard university tuition, fees, lab/simulation fees,and books.
+For nursing majors taking clinical courses, the costs of uniforms, annual physical examinations, assessment supplies, malpractice insurance, standardized tests, NCLEX Review, professional association fees and a $55.00 charge per semester hour of clinical work are in addition to the standard university tuition, fees, and books.
 Some courses may require that students use their personal cars or share rides with fellow students.
-A personal laptop computer is strongly recommended as electronic resources are integrated in classroom, personal study assignments and testing
+A personal laptop computer is strongly recommended.

 The Dean of the School of Nursing or a designated faculty member acts as general advisor to all nursing majors and to students who have not yet been formally admitted to the nursing program.
 Faculty advisors counsel students regarding academic concerns, adjustment to university life, and professional goals.

 Students in the nursing major are subject to Mississippi College and the School of Nursing rules regulating class attendance and absences as outlined in the Undergraduate Catalog under Attendance Regulations and the School of Nursing Handbook.
 Attendance in class and clinical laboratory is required and students are expected to attend regularly and to be on time to all learning experiences.

 The Dean of the School of Nursing reserves the right to determine whether any course from another institution will be accepted toward a degree in nursing at Mississippi College.

 Academic Standards Specific to the Nursing Major